Writing Bazel rules: moving logic to execution

 The builder binary contains quite a bit of logic, most of which is specific to the way Go programs are built, so I won't go into much detail here.
 If you're curious, you can find the source code in //internal/builder.

-builder.go is where the main function is defined. main checks the first command line argument (a "verb") and calls a function based on that.
-The verb may be compile, link, or test.
+checks the first command line argument (a "verb") and calls a function based on that.
+The verb may be compile

-The compile action compiles a list of source files into a package file.
+command compiles a list of source files into a package file.
 First, we filter out source files intended to be compiled for different platforms using Go build constraints.
 Go has a standard package for this, so we don't have to write a parser or anything like that.
-Second, we build an importcfg file by combining information from the standard importcfg file and the direct dependencies of the package being compiled (from the deps attribute).
-Finally, we invoke the Go compiler.
+Second, we write an importcfg file by listing the packages in the standard library and adding the direct dependencies of the package being compiled (from the deps

-The test action is more complicated.
-Go tests are expected to appear in files with the suffix _test.go.
+.
 These files may be compiled together with the library being tested (giving them access to private symbols) or they may be compiled separately.
 A "test main" source file is generated, which is responsible for initializing the test framework and calling each test function.
 The test main file is compiled into a third archive.
-The test action sorts all this out, building importcfg files and invoking the compiler and linker as needed.
+The test

 Internal rules

-In order to compile and link the builder binary, we'll define a new rule, go_tool_binary, in rules.bzl.
+, in rules.bzl.
 This rule compiles and links a small binary.
 It doesn't support dependencies outside of the standard library or build constraints, but that's fine for small tools.

 def _go_tool_binary_impl(ctx):